KiritoCheng/jest/docs/Webpack.md

 For an example of how to use Jest with Webpack with React, Redux, and Node, you can view one [here](https://github.com/jenniferkaplannyc/jest_react_redux_node_webpack_complex_example).

+if you have used TypeScript , maybe can use ts-jest, you can see it here(https://github.com/kulshekhar/ts-jest)